 Chimney Stacks

 Repair Category 2

-Notes The chimney stack appears to be constructed of original materials and general deterioration is noted.
-Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes No significant defects noted, however, chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
-It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.
+It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on condition, life expectancy and repair/replacement costs.